MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-security-filter-objects/create-a-security-filter-object-using-a-custom-expression.md

 Additional examples are provided in [More samples](#more-samples).

 In this workflow sample, you want to create a new security filter object to qualification for the last five years.
 The custom expression is `“(Year(CurrentDate()) - 5)< Year@ID”`.
-Save the security filter under the Public Objects folder in the MicroStrategy Tutorial project.
+Save the security filter under the Public Objects folder in the Strategy Tutorial project.
 The folder ID is `98FE182C2A10427EACE0CD30B6768258`.
-The MicroStrategy Tutorial project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.
+The Strategy Tutorial project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.

 :::info